ADGiko/ADGiko/README.md

 - 👋 Hi, I’m Arpan Dutta
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently pursuing Post Graduate Diploma in Management with a major in Business Analytics and minor in Finance
+- 🌱 I’m currently pursuing Post Graduate Diploma in Management with a major in Business Analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Analysis Live Projects
-- 📫 How to reach me ...
+- 📫 How to reach me arpan.dutta.giko@gmail.com

 <!---
 ADGiko/ADGiko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.